Red Hen Publications

 Throwing suspicion his way, however did not seem inappropriate.
 Lupin was clearly NOT being straight with us, or with Harry.
 He WAS hiding things, and he had learned the art of selective and incomplete truth-telling from a master.
 Albus was a master at that particular art.

 But forcing him to wear the traitor hat and stand in the corner is excessive.
 That little circle already had its representative traitor in Pettigrew, and the demands of the story did not require two of them.
+Or at least not two of the overt variety.
 For that matter, given the monster of an agenda that Rowling had already assigned herself for Book 7, playing the traitor card on Lupin’s behalf, would have been very much superfluous to the requirements.

 But I think I can see a little of where these fans may have gotten the idea.
 There was a singular lack of enthusiasm about Remus Lupin’s service to the cause of the Light.